packetgeek/Radio/README.md

 * temp.c - returns the current temperature

 # NOTICE
 This isn't actually a fork.
 I will shortly be rectifying how github treats this repository, so that it no longer annoys matheriel.
+In short, I will delete the fork and recreate it as a new repository.